I am sure you would agree

 I might warn you,

-some of these growth hacks might be controversial.
+some of these growth hacking examples might be controversial.

 Ready to hop on the crazy ride of growth?